top of page

 1966::The Three Towers of Victoria, British Columbia

-The capital city's towers that were never built.
+Three towers for Victoria that were never built.

-1946::X Marks the Spot - View From Fisherman's Wharf Towards Laurel Point
+1946::X Marks the Spot - A View From Fisherman's Wharf Towards Songhees and Laurel Point

-"1946::X Marks the Spot - A View From Fisherman's Wharf Towards Laurel Point"
+"1946::X Marks the Spot - A View From Fisherman's Wharf Towards Songhees and Laurel Point"

 Photo Clip: Victoria Daily Times (1946)